 Once the FAFSA application is complete, all required documentation has been submitted, and an award notification is issued, financial aid awards will appear on myCWI for the student’s review.
 Students can accept, reject, or reduce aid amounts in myCWI.
 Students accepting any offer of financial aid from CWI agree to accept and fulfill all of the terms and conditions set by federal, state, and college regulation/policy as described in the Financial Aid Terms and Conditions.

 Every CWI student has a student account.
 When a student registers for classes, the student’s account is charged for tuition, fees, and special course fees (if any).
 Students receiving a potential refund of financial aid can purchase books at the campus bookstore prior to the semester start using their estimated financial aid.
 Charges for books are added to the student account and paid when financial aid is disbursed.

-Each semester, instructors are asked to confirm a student began attendance in each class electronically.
-Students marked as never attended and subsequently dropped from courses will have their aid adjusted accordingly.
+Each semester, instructors confirm that students began attendance in each class.
+Students marked as never attended will be subsequently dropped from courses and will have their aid adjusted accordingly.

 Accepted financial aid for which all requirements have been met will be released to students’ accounts on the census date each semester.
 The census date is the tenth day of instruction in fall and spring semesters and the fifth day of instruction in the summer semester.
 If financial aid funds exceed the amount owed to CWI, a refund will be made available to the student after the census date1.

 Note: Some courses and/or programs may have their own census dates which differ from the semester census dates and may change the date of disbursement and refund.
 Other conditions may also exist which may change the date of disbursement and/or refund.
 Refer to Disbursements and Refunds for more information.